Skip to main content

 Key Differences

 • Market Value – The total value of your portfolio based on current market prices.
 It fluctuates daily with market movements and includes unrealized gains or losses.
+Most important, this value includes our initial investment, which we recoup when you cancel your subscription.
+During the first few months of your subscription, it's possible for this number to be less than the initial amount.

 Did this answer your question?